marcoacquati/Advanced-programming-of-interactive-systems/README.md

-# Digital version of Yu-Gi-Oh! card game
+# Monsters and Battles
 This is the final project for the course Advanced Programming of Interactive Systems at Université Paris-Saclay.

-In this project, we implemented a digital version of the famous card game Yu-Gi-Oh!
+In this project, we implemented a digital card game "Monsters and Battles" that is inspired by the well-known card game called yugioh!

 ## Description on the project
 In this version of the game, each player starts the match with 8000 life points, 7 cards in their hands and with a deck of 40 cards.